jenpennen/jennycho/src/content/work/pantheon.md

 ## Background

 [**Develop For Good (DFG)**](https://www.developforgood.org/) is a 501(c)(3) nonprofit organization dedicated to bridging the digital divide in the nonprofit sector and volunteerism by providing opportunities for underserved and underrepresented college students to build real-world technical products for nonprofits.
-Over the past few years, DFG has faced a growing interest from many students and organizations seeking technical opportunities and digital services.

-## My Work

-In August 2023, fellow engineer Anish Sinha and I proposed a series of Cloud and AI initiatives to DFG Founder Mary Zhu, which ultimately led to the creation of Pantheon (learn more about it [**here**](/blog/securing-and-scaling-identity-management)).
-As a founding designer and engineer, **I spearheaded the design strategy and frontend engineering for DFG's internal services**, and currently lead the UX and frontend team for Pantheon.

-## Observation

-### <i class="fa-solid fa-arrows-spin"></i> Develop For Good operates in four-month project cycles twice a year.

-Volunteers are placed in teams focusing on technical projects in web/mobile development, data engineering, and UI/UX design, with each team consisting of at least 8 volunteers.

-### <i class="fa-solid fa-arrow-trend-up"></i> An increasing number of students and nonprofits are turning to DFG for technical opportunities and services.

-An increasing number of students and nonprofits are seeking technical opportunities and services from DFG.
-Despite this rising demand, DFG can currently support around 35 nonprofit clients per cycle.

 ## Problem

+Since its establishment, DFG has experienced increasing interest from students and organizations seeking technical opportunities and digital services.
+However, the organization has struggled to scale its offerings due to a reliance on manual lifecycle tasks.
+To address this growing demand and improve technical infrastructure, **I spearheaded the UX strategy and frontend development for Pantheon— Develop For Good's first internal data management system**.

+## Understanding the Problem

 ### <i class="fa-solid fa-square-xmark"></i> Develop For Good does not have the tech infrastructure to protect volunteer and client data.